 *Trips longer than 5 days necessitate flying out of Grand Junction, Co. at trips end if flying, or arranging a car shuttle to the trips’ end point if driving.
 We will work these logistics out with you when you book your trip.
 If driving from Grand Junction, take US 50 to US 550 and travel south to C62 and take C145 to Placerville.

 TRAVEL ARRANGEMENTS AT TRIPS END

-After de-rigging and loading equipment late afternoon on the last day of your trip, Dvorak Expeditions will either shuttle you back to Cortez or Grand Junction.
+After de-rigging and loading equipment late afternoon on the last day of your trip, you will either shuttled back to Cortez or Grand Junction.

 Arrange to have your car shuttled to the take-out at an extra cost. (see confirmation letter)

 Although you can usually make a connection flight home after 7 p.m. on the last day of the trip, we recommend you fly out the following morning in case inclement weather or other circumstances delay our arrival in Grand Junction.

 Ages 5 low water and 8 highwater and Up (flow may effect ages)

 |San Miguel River||Adults||Youths under 12|